 Today’s wallet features a generous center pocket for bills with four additional smaller slots for credit and ID cards.
 Plus, there’s an exterior zippered pocket for coins and more.
 An inner layer of extra firm interfacing is pre-stitched prior to assembly, allowing the wallet to easily fold at all the appropriate horizontal points, yet still provide great overall stability for the tri-fold shape.

 We really like the Ticking Stripe available in several colors within the Eclectic Elements collections.
-It’s a great blending fabric; today we’re using the red colorway.
+It’s a great blending fabric; for this project, we’re using the red colorway.

 The wallet folds to approximately 8″ wide by 5″ high.